 Pursuant to the Securities Purchase Agreement (the "MyChem SPA") between the Company and sellers of MyChem, additional payments to the sellers of MyChem are dependent upon meeting or exceeding defined revenue targets during fiscal 2022 (the "Performance Payment").
 The MyChem SPA provides for a total maximum Performance Payment of \$40.0 million.
 The MyChem SPA also provides that the Company will pay to the sellers of MyChem an additional \$20.0 million (the "Retention Payment") as of the second anniversary of the closing of the acquisition date as long as two senior employees who are also the sellers of MyChem continue to be employed by TriLink.
 The Company considers the payment of the Retention Payment as probable and is recognizing compensation expense related to this payment in the post-acquisition period ratably over the expected service period of two years.
-The MyChem SPA further provides that the Company will pay to the sellers of MyChem an additional amount of up to \$10.0 million subject to the completion of certain calculations associated with acquired inventory, which has been recorded within accrued expenses and other current liabilities on the condensed consolidated balance sheet as of June 30, 2022.
-The Performance Payment was recorded as contingent consideration and was included as part of the purchase consideration.
-For the three and six months ended June 30, 2022, the Company recorded \$2.5 million and \$4.3 million of compensation expense related to the Retention Payment within research and development in the condensed consolidated statements of income.
+The MyChem SPA further provides that the Company will pay to the sellers of MyChem an additional amount of up to \$0.0 million subject to the completion of certain calculations associated with acquired inventory, which has been recorded within accrued expenses and other current liabilities on the consideration.
+For the three and nine months ended September 30, 2022, the Company recorded \$2.5 million and \$6.8 million, respectively, of compensation expense related to the Retention Payment in the condensed consolidated statements of income.